 Our Town Revisited

 Full colour photographs of Newcastle and the Hunter Region, from the 1950s to the 1990s, with a section on the 1989 earthquake – to mark the 30th anniversary of the disaster.
-Available early November.
+Now in stock.

 Welcome to Photo Time Tunnel!

 Greg and Sylvia Ray’s books of historical photographs of Newcastle NSW and the Hunter Region have brought back memories of times past to thousands of people since the series began in 2010 with the best-selling Newcastle, The Missing Years.

 Since then, the couple has acquired a very large library of images, mostly depicting the Hunter Region but also other parts of Australia and New Zealand.

 Greg and Sylvia have decided to launch this website as an online shop for their books, but also as a platform to display and market images and other material from their collections.